 In addition, the Board of the Atlanta Regional Commission (ARC) adopted the Atlanta Region’s Plan in March of 2016, which advocates for equity, health, affordable housing, and climate actions, prioritizing $12 billion for transit expansion projects.
 These local investments are creating momentum for systemic and regional change, but partnerships and resources are needed to ensure development is equitable.

-The TransFormation Alliance (TFA) is a partnership of 17 government agencies, businesses, and nonprofits that share a vision of changing how transit and community development investments shape the future, offering all residents opportunities for a high quality of life.
+The TransFormation Alliance (TFA) is a partnership of more than 30 government agencies, businesses, and nonprofits that share a vision of changing how transit and community development investments shape the future, offering all residents opportunities for a high quality of life.
 With the support of SPARCC, the TFA will be able to put more resources toward strategies to increase equitable city planning.
 The TFA aims to:

 Atlanta is a city of great opportunity for some and entrenched economic stagnation for others.
 The city ranks third in the number of Fortune 500 corporate headquarters.
 However, in studies of the 50 largest metropolitan areas in the U.S., Atlanta is consistently ranked last or nearly last in income mobility.
 A child raised in the bottom fifth of incomes in Atlanta has just a 4 percent chance of reaching the top fifth due to lack of opportunities in the communities where they are raised.